waydabber/BetterDisplay/README.md

 ## About

+BetterDummy helps you create and manage virtual displays for your Mac, create Picture in Picture windows of your displays and helps you to manage your display's preferences easily from the menu bar.

+### Custom resolutions with BetterDummy for your display

 Some Macs tend to have issues with custom resolutions.
 The new Apple Silicon Macs notoriously don't allow sub-4K resolution displays to have HiDPI ("Retina") resolutions even though most 1440p display would greatly benefit from having a HiDPI "Retina" mode.
 On other Macs the resolution options for wide displays are too constrained.
 To fix these issues, some resort to buying a 4K HDMI dummy dongle to fool macOS into thinking that a 4K display is connected and then mirror the contents of this dummy display to their actual monitor in order to have HiDPI resolutions available.
 Others use the built in screens of their MacBooks as a mirror source.
 These approaches have obvious drawbacks and limits.

 BetterDummy solves the problem by creating a flexible virtual "dummy" display that supports an unprecedented range of Retina resolutions.
 You can then utilize this dummy display as a mirror source for your display achieving any HiDPI resolution.